Milwaukee infant found dead on highway in suspected murder

 Breaking News Emails

-An infant has been found dead and wrapped in a blanket on the shoulder of a Milwaukee highway after a days-long search, police said during a press conference on Saturday.
+A Milwaukee infant has been found dead and wrapped in a blanket on the shoulder of a highway in southern Minnesota after a days-long search, police said during a press conference on Saturday.

 Police believe the body that was found is that of Noelani Robinson, 2, who went missing on Monday.
 Officials said an autopsy will be performed to ultimately conclude her identity and her manner of death.

-Note: CORRECTION (March 16, 2018, 2:08 p.m.
-ET): A previous version of this article misstated where the body was found.
-It was found in Minnesota, not Milwaukee.